Silicon Forest

 - 6 * 90 = $540

-Chair for Kathryn's room.
+Chair for daughter's room.

-We have had the chair Kathryn is using at her desk since before we were married.
+We have had the chair daughter is using at her desk since before we were married.
 It may be Dania, it is teak.
 The frame is still solid, but the upholstery has given out.
 The easiest solution is to buy a new chair.
 You would think getting the seat reupholstered would be cheaper, but with the cost of goods made in China these days, maybe not.
 If you do want to get it reupholstered, you have to find a shop, pick out a fabric, go there when they are open, which means taking time off of work.
 Or just go to Office Depot and buy a chair for $50 and be done with it.
-But then Kathryn got on this purple kick, and we got the idea that maybe she would like a purple chair.
+But then daughter got on this purple kick, and we got the idea that maybe she would like a purple chair.
 We found one for like $90, but we don't know if it's the right shade of purple.
 I don't know what we will do about this.

 I could probably reupholster the chair if we could get the fabric.
 It shouldn't be too difficult.